- Top 15 common email marketing mistakes to avoid

 Email marketing is one of the most widely used promotional channels.
 Because the competition is so fierce — 93% of B2B business owners use newsletters to connect with target audiences and acquire leads — it’s getting increasingly harder to get the recipient’s attention.

 Hence, there’s no room for mistakes.
-However, no matter how brilliant your HTML email templates are, we all may commit those mistakes when reaching out to clients.
+However, no matter how brilliant your email campaigns are, we may commit those mistakes when contacting clients.

-As you are working on a newsletter, there are a lot of things that can go awry at any moment.
-From putting a broken link inside the copy to rendering issues, the effects of email marketing errors can go anywhere from ‘whatever’ to a full disaster.
+As you are working on email marketing campaigns, there are a lot of things that can go awry at any moment.
+From putting a broken link inside the copy to rendering issues, the effects of email marketing mistakes can go anywhere from "whatever" to a full disaster.

-To be sure your emails represent the company in the best way possible, make sure to avoid the following mistakes:
+To be sure your email marketing strategy represents the company in the best way possible, make sure to avoid the following mistakes:

 As we know, being flagged as spam affects deliverability of future campaigns.
 Find other reasons that affect it in this Ultimate Email Deliverability Guide.

-Even when collecting your database manually, when adding to your list only those users who registered with your website or for an upcoming event, you need to get the user’s permission.
+Even when collecting your database manually and adding to your list only those users who registered on your website or for an upcoming event, you need to get the user’s permission.

-According to the GDPR regulations and to the CanSPAM rules, users, when subscribing for your newsletters or joining your site, must check the “I give my consent” box manually, on their own.
+According to the GDPR regulations and the CanSPAM rules, users, when subscribing to your newsletters or joining your website, must check the “I give my consent” box manually on their own.

 Otherwise, your newsletters are considered unsolicited.